NiraOfficial/niraclient/README.md

 python nira.py asset files add "test asset" assets/sphere.abc
 ```

-This uploads an additional geometry file sphere.abc to the existing asset named 'test asset', then wait for the files to finish processing on the server and print the asset's URL:
+This uploads an additional geometry file sphere.abc to the existing asset named 'test asset' and prints the asset's URL.

 > Tip: Instead of a list of files on the commandline, `asset files add` can be provided with an json array on its stdin, just like `asset create`.